 The first thing I look at in a restaurant menu is the salad selection.
 If the salads sound good with an abundance of greens and veggies, then I know this restaurant has a good chance of respecting veggies and having a lot of veggies I can construct a meal around.
 If there are no listed salads, or if it’s an obligatory, sad-sounding little bitty salad or a salad where the main feature is really the other items along with it, like the roquefort cheese or shrimp scampi, it is a bit of a warning sign because I know that it might be harder to get abundant veggie items at that restaurant.
-Of course it is doable, and believe me I do it all the time, but if I have any say in picking where we’re eating, I go with the restaurant that has good salads.
+Of course it is doable, and believe me I do it all the time, but if I have any say in picking where we’re eating, I go with a restaurant that has healthy salads with light ingredients.

 Here’s some restaurants that have great salad options- Mediterranean, Italian, Mexican and Japanese, just to name a few.
 Last night we ate at a wonderful Mediterranean restaurant here in NOLA called Byblos.
 It had outdoor seating, which is a huge plus with me.
 It wasn’t super fancy, but it had nice white tablecloths and the food was abundant and fresh, which in my book is more important than trendy decor!